 \subsubsection{Multipolar expansion and MPTD equations}

-The Dixon-Harte formalism \cite{Di.74,Di.15,Ha.12,Ha.15} consists in performing a multipolar expansion of material source given by its stress-energy tensor $T_{ab}$.
-The body is then modelled as a point particle endowed with multipole moments, and these moments are defined as integrals of $T_{ab}$ over some hypersurfaces.
-The first three multipole moments are the monopole $I^{ab}=I^{(ab)}$, the dipole $I^{cab}=I^{c(ab)}$, and the quadrupole $I^{abcd}=I^{(ab)cd}=I^{ab(cd)}$ such that $I^{(abc)d}=0$, which we rewrite in more usual forms as
+The Dixon-Harte formalism \cite{Di.74,Di.15,Ha.12,Ha.15} consists in performing a multipolar expansion of a material source given by its conserved stress-energy tensor $T_{ab}$.
+The body is then modelled as a point particle endowed with multipole moments, and these moments are defined as integrals of $T_{ab}$ over worldline-adapted hypersurfaces.
+The first three multipole moments are the monopole $I^{ab}=I^{(ab)}$, the dipole $I^{abc}=I^{a(bc)}$, and the quadrupole $I^{abcd}=I^{(ab)cd}=I^{ab(cd)}$ such that $I^{(abc)d}=0$, which we rewrite in more usual forms as

-Here, $v^a$ is the tangent to the worldline (which is not necessary the four-velocity), and these relations serve as definitions of the linear momentum $p^a$ and the spin tensor $S^{ab}=-S^{ba}$ of the particle, as tensors along its worldline $\scL$.
+Here, $v^a$ is the tangent to the worldline (which is not necessarily the four-velocity), and these relations serve as definitions of the linear momentum $p^a$ and the spin tensor $S^{ab}=-S^{ba}$ of the particle, as tensors along its worldline $\scL$.